 Understanding Your Termination Notice

 When your long-term disability benefits are terminated, the first step is to review the termination notice you’ve received thoroughly.
 This document is crucial, as it contains the reasons for discontinuing your benefits and outlines any deadlines or procedures for filing an appeal.
-It’s important to read through the notice carefully to ensure you fully understand the grounds for termination and the specific steps required should you choose to challenge the decision
+It’s important to read through the notice carefully to ensure you fully understand the grounds for termination and the specific steps required should you choose to challenge the long-term disability decision.

 Key Details to Note